xavidop/alexa-nodejs-k8s-helloworld/docs/LOCAL_DEVELOPMENT_DEPLOYMENT.md

 **1. `deployments`:** here we can specify all the deployment we want to deploy in our Kubernetes cluster.
 Here you can specify Helm charts with is values, Kubernetes objects or Component Helm Charts.
 This one are charts made on the fly.
 **1. `dev`:** here we will specify all the configuration that we need for develop our applications.
 In this example we specify the auto reload of the Docker image when there is a change on the `package.json` and the `Dockerfile` files.
 Then we specify the sync folder that we want to keep synced between our machine and the Kubernetes Cluster.

-One of the cool features that has DevSpace is that if we have any deployment dependencies with toher GIT repos, we can add it down `dependencies` object in the YAML config file like this:
+One of the cool features that has DevSpace is that if we have any deployment dependencies with other GIT repos, we can add it down `dependencies` object in the YAML config file like this:

 ```yaml
 dependencies: